 What Are My Treatment Options for Urinary Incontinence?

 Sometimes, incontinence treatment is as simple as a few lifestyle changes, such as dietary habits or adding Kegel exercises (pelvic floor exercises) to your daily routine.
-Your doctor may recommend managing your urinary incontinence with certain incontinence supplies as well.
+Your doctor may recommend managing your urinary incontinence with incontinence supplies as well.

 In other cases, your medical professional may prescribe medication or recommend surgery to treat more severe cases of incontinence.